samarth777/manimator/README.md

 ## Acknowledgements

-This project builds upon the remarkable [Marker](https://github.com/VikParuchuri/marker) project created by [Vik Paruchuri](https://twitter.com/VikParuchuri).
-We express our gratitude for the inspiration and foundation provided by this project.
-Special thanks to [Surya-OCR](https://github.com/VikParuchuri/surya) and [Texify](https://github.com/VikParuchuri/texify) for the OCR models extensively used in this project, and to [Crawl4AI](https://github.com/unclecode/crawl4ai) for their contributions.
+We acknowledge the [Manim Community](https://www.manim.community/) for developing and maintaining the Manim library, which serves as the foundation for this project.
+We would also like to recognize [Samarth P](https://github.com/your-github-profile), [Vyoman Jain](https://github.com/VyoJ), [Shiva Golugula](https://github.com/Shiva4113), and [M Sai Sathvik](https://github.com/User-LazySloth) for their efforts in developing **manimator**.

 Models and Providers being used: